Moorabbin Oval: Stage 2

 Moorabbin Oval commenced a second stage of development after a state government grant of $13 million was publicly announced on 13 April 2018.
-Stage 2 will include the construction a Community Health & Wellbeing Centre, a four-lane lap pool, a hydrotherapy pool, male and female changerooms, an additional gym, integrated classroom/suite spaces and a 1000-seat grandstand.
+Stage 2 included the construction of the Community Health & Wellbeing Centre, later named the Danny Frawley Centre, as well as a four-lane lap pool, a hydrotherapy pool, male and female changing rooms, an additional gym, integrated classroom/suite spaces and a 1000-seat grandstand.
 Work on Stage 2 commenced in August 2019.
-In November 2020 the Saints renamed the Health and Wellbeing Centre to the Danny Frawley Centre for Health and Wellbeing, in honour of their former captain.
-The facility is a multi-purpose space capable of delivering wellbeing programs to schools and community groups of up to 250 participants and will also include dedicated mental health facilities and consultation rooms.
-It also houses a 25m lap pool, hydrotherapy pool, a community gym, recovery centre and yoga studio.
-The centre was opened on 1 March 2022 with VIPs in attendance including AFL CEO Gillion McLachlan, Nick Riewoldt, Stewart Loewe, Gary Lyon, Jason Dunstall and film star Eric Bana.
-Victorian Tourism Minister Martin Pakula and Senator Jane Hume also attended.
+The facility is a multi-purpose space capable of delivering wellbeing programs to schools and community groups of up to 250 participants and includes dedicated mental health facilities and consultation rooms.
+It also houses a 25 metre lap pool, hydrotherapy pool, a community gym, recovery centre and yoga studio.
+The centre was opened on 1 March 2022 with several prominent individuals in attendance including AFL CEO Gillion McLachlan, Nick Riewoldt, Stewart Loewe, Gary Lyon, Jason Dunstall and film star Eric Bana.

 In August 2021, the Saints announced a multi-million dollar upgrade of the ground’s turf, drainage and irrigation system and footpaths.
 Funding was contributed by the Federal Government, Victorian Government, Kingston City Council and the AFL.
-The turf upgrade was expected to be completed by mid-February 2022.
+The turf upgrade was completed by mid-February 2022.

-Melbourne Reds

-Moorabbin Oval was the home of the Melbourne Reds in the former Australian Baseball League from 1994 to 1999.